-In accordance with the Safeguarding Policy only work mobiles and email accounts should be used for any communication with students.
+In accordance with the Safeguarding Policy and Staff Acceptable use Policy, only work mobiles and email accounts should be used for any communication with students.

 You should make clear at the beginning of the conversation or communication that there are limits to confidentiality.
 You should generally inform the student when a confidence has to be broken, but in some circumstances, you may speak to the DSL/Deputy DSL without informing the student.